God is Inspiring

 Every three years, the Catholic youth of the world (ages 16-35) come together for one incredible week as one body, one faith, one voice.

-World Youth Day 2023 is being held in beautiful Lisbon, Portugal’s largest city.
-Pilgrims will come to celebrate with one another, deepen their faith, and even hear from the Pope himself.
+World Youth Day 2023 will be held in beautiful Lisbon, Portugal’s capital and largest city.
+Pilgrims will come to celebrate with one another, deepen their faith, hear from the Pope himself, and be inspired.

 Discover it For Yourself

-Join thousands of young people from around the world as they all come together to witness Christ and learn from his how to be bearers of the Gospel to other young people.
+Join thousands of young people from around the world as they all come together to witness Christ and learn from his example of how to be bearers of the Gospel to the world.

 In 1916, Our Lady appeared to three shepherd children in Fatima, Portugal.
 Today, the Sanctuary of Fatima is one of the most visited pilgrimage sites in the world.
-Explore the Basilica of Our Lady of the Rosary, the Basilica of the Holy Trinity, and the Chapel of the Apparitions, built on the site where Our Lady appeared to the three children.
+Explore the Basilica of Our Lady of the Rosary, the Basilica of the Holy Trinity, and the Chapel of the Apparitions.

 (Itinerary shown does not include flights to/from pilgrimage.)